 This is a crucial stage that requires the entire buying committee to reach a consensus about your product.
 Sellers should guide their customers to settle on a solution by providing value instead of resorting to more aggressive persuasion methods.

-Here, your seller will submit a proposal that addresses the customer’s needs, and negotiate the terms of the deal so both parties will be satisfied.
+Here, your seller will submit a proposal that addresses the customer’s needs, and will negotiate the terms of the deal so both parties will be satisfied.

 Before you start celebrating, keep in mind that nothing’s set in stone yet.
 Even though it seems like the deal is already in the bag, your seller actually just has a 50 percent chance of closing the deal at this point.
 No matter how promising your seller’s interactions with their lead was, there’s still a big chance that the lead can back out.